drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 ## Define a string variable

-To define a string variable we use the `=` operator which is the assignment operator.
-We create the name of the variable then the assignment operator followed by the string which is a combination of characters between quotation marks.
+To define a string variable use the `=` operator which is the assignment operator.
+Create the name of the variable then the assignment operator followed by the string which is a combination of characters between quotation marks.